By Kelly Davis

 It’s also extremely challenging.
 There has never been a model that has worked as I originally envisioned it, especially with text mining.
 Some days are like playing detective while others are like being the mad scientist.
 Discovery has always been interesting to me and it’s exciting to uncover insights about our world that weren’t easily discernible before.
 Data only exists because of some connection to the real world and I love taking information that can be hard to understand and simplifying it for others to enjoy.

 Also, I work with great people.
 It’s amazing how compassionate people are in this industry.
-Everyone is genuinely interested in their patients’ wellbeing.
+Everyone is genuinely interested in a patients’ wellbeing.

 What advice would you give to someone looking to enter this field?